Matthew Whitaker Mocked For Heading Straight To Trump Hotel After Hearing: ‘He Had To Report Back To Daddy’

-Matthew Whitaker’s contentious congressional hearing was already generating plenty of fodder for the anti-Trump internet to mock, and a report that the beleaguered attorney general headed straight to Trump Hotel afterward has kicked it into overdrive.
+Matthew Whitaker’s contentious congressional hearing was already generating plenty of fodder for anti-Trump portions of the internet to mock, and a report that the beleaguered attorney general headed straight to Trump Hotel after his testimony has kicked it into overdrive.

-Whitaker, who critics believe was hand-picked by Donald Trump to serve as the temporary replacement for Jeff Sessions due to Whitaker’s statements against Robert Mueller’s Russia investigation, appeared before the House Judiciary Committee to answer questions about his role in the probe.
+Whitaker, whom critics believe was hand-picked by Donald Trump to serve as the temporary replacement for Jeff Sessions due to Whitaker’s statements against Robert Mueller’s Russia investigation, appeared before the House Judiciary Committee to answer questions about his role in the probe.
 Democrats wanted to ensure that the Russia investigation would be protected and that Whitaker was not taking any actions to undermine the probe, but the attorney general was not in a mood to share much about it.

 As USA Today reported, Whitaker denied any interference in the Russia investigation, but refused to answer many other specific questions about his conversations with Trump or what information the president had requested.